 \subsubsection{LO Power Consumption}

 The LO distribution network comprises the LO amplifiers and frequency multiplier(s).
-The LO amplifiers are designed to achieve the maximum power gain, which is different with the design criteria of the PA.
-We define an efficiency metric namely the \textit{power gain efficiency} for an LO amplifier as ratio of the power gain to the power consumption
+The LO amplifiers are designed to achieve the maximum power gain, which is different with the design criteria of the PA and LNA in the TX and RX elements.
+We can define an efficiency metric namely the \textit{power gain efficiency} for an LO amplifier as the ratio of the power gain to the power consumption

 In mm-wave bands above 100\,GHz, the gain of transistors is very low and usually an embedding passive network is used to boost it \cite{Khatibi-tmtt2018, park-jssc2019}.
-The maximum power gain of transistor is given by
+The maximum power gain of the transistor is given by

-where $U$ is the unilateral power gain (Mason’s invariant) that depends on the size and bias of the transistor and frequency \cite{Khatibi-tmtt2018}.
-By increasing the bias current, $U$ initially increases but after a certain current level it is saturated.
+where $U$ is the unilateral power gain (Mason’s invariant), dependent on the size and bias of the transistor and the operating frequency \cite{Khatibi-tmtt2018}.
+By increasing the bias current, $U$ initially increases but after a certain current level it is saturated [see Fig. \ref{fig:circuits}(c)].
 Therefore, we can assume that the transistor is biased at an optimum current with an associated unilateral power gain of $U_{opt}$.
-This also depends on the size of CMOS transistors.
-Using (\ref{LO_eff}) and (\ref{G_max}), we can conclude that this optimal current leads to the maximum $\gamma$ [see Fig. \ref{fig:circuits}(c)].
+Using (\ref{LO_eff}) and (\ref{G_max}), we can conclude that this optimal current leads to the maximum $\alpha$ [see Fig. \ref{fig:circuits}(c)].
 Usually, multiple amplifier stages should be cascaded to achieve the desired power gain.

 The power consumption of the all LO amplifiers can be derived using (\ref{LO_TX_amplifiers}), (\ref{LO_RX_amplifiers}), and (\ref{LO_eff}) as